Everything you need to know about the adrenal glands

 • Taking regular moderate exercise

 In some cases, practitioners will recommend the use of supplements containing dried adrenal cortex.
-This contains the hormone hydrocortisone and can cause symptoms that resemble Cushing’s disease if excessive amounts are taken.
+This may contain the hormone hydrocortisone and can cause symptoms that resemble Cushing’s syndrome if taken in excessive amounts.

 References